ADC395/ds_implementations/README.md

 # ds_implementations
-Fleshing out and implementing data structures
+Focusing on implementation of the basic, and eventually, more complex data structures from scratch (with the occassional help of online resources).
+This may end up being a catch all for algorithms implementation as well.